Drift of random walks on abelian covers of finite volume homogeneous spaces: Drift at every point

-\begin{proof} We noticed that the statement of the theorem does not depend on the choice of $i$.
-Hence, it is enough to construct a map $i : X\rightarrow \R^d$ that is $\Z^d$-equivariant, bounded on $D$ and continuous.
+\begin{proof} We noticed (\ref{fund}) that the drift of a $\mu$-trajectory does not depend on the choice of the pair $(D,i)$ made to quantify it.
+Hence, we just need to show that for a suitable pair $(D,i)$, the cocycle $\sigma$ is bounded on $X_{0}\times \supp \mu$ and continuous.

+We choose $D$ such that its boundary $\partial D$ is compact.
+This is possible because \Cref{TH-deriv} assumes that no cusp of $M_{0}$ is unfolded in $M$.